 Utility Size Width

-Electric, Underground 4"-6" Conduit 50'
+2Electric, Underground 4"-6" Conduit 50'

 More than 6" Conduit 60'

 Gas, Oil, Water & Sewer (Underground pipe) 6" diameter or smaller 50'

 Over 6"-12" diameter 60'

 Over 12"-24" diameter 75'

 Over 24" diameter 100'

 Penstocks, Siphons All 100'

 Ditches and Flumes All 100'

+Access Roads All Access road widths to 14' with an addit

-Access Roads All Access road widths may be up to 14' with an additional 10' width at turn-out locations, plus additional width for cuts and fills.
+Access road widths may be up to 14' with an additional 10' width at turn-out locations, plus additional width for cuts and fills.
 Access roads shall be installed and maintained so as to comply with the stream protection requirements and erosion control requirements of the Forest Practice Act, related regulations, and the District Forest Practice Rules.

-- (g) The above right-of-way widths for underground facilities and penstocks, syphons, ditches and flumes shall be allowed supplemental clearances as follows: - (1) Additional width for cuts and fills in rough terrain. - (2) Removal of trees or plants with roots that could interfere with underground facilities, or with cuts and fills for installation. - (3) Additional clearance for removal of danger trees as defined in 14 CCR 895.1. - (4) For compressor, metering and control stations on natural gas pipelines; including firebreaks and security fencing: - (A) 450 ft. width at one side of right-of-way and 500 ft. length along the compressor stations. - (B) 300 ft. x 300 ft. on or alongside the right-of-way for metering and control stations.
+- (g) The above right-of-way widths for underground facilities and penstocks, sypbons, ditches and flumes shall be allowed supplemental clearances as follows: - (1) Additional width for cuts and fills in rough terrain. - (2) Removal of trees or plants with roots that could interfere with underground facilities, or with cuts and fills for installation. - (3) Additional clearance for removal of danger trees as defined in 14 CCR 895.1. - (4) For compressor, metering and control stations on natural gas pipelines; including firebreaks and security fencing: - (A) 450 ft. width at one side of right-of-way and 500 ft. length along the compressor stations. - (B) 300 ft. x 300 ft. on or alongside the right-of-way for metering and control stations.

-1104.2 Exemption for Conversion of Non-TPZ Land for Subdivision Development
+1104.2 Exemption for Conversion of Non-TPZ Land for Subdivision Development subdivision map pursuant to the Subdivision Map Act commencing with Gov. C. Sec.
+66410.